j0z/Crescendo/readme.md

 First, don't panic.
 By default Crescendo has no configured "node profiles."
 Click the green "+" near the top of the window and fill out the details for the node running on your local machine.
 Use `127.0.0.1` as the IP, and I highly suggest checking "Connect on startup".
 Of course, you can skip this step if you aren't running a node.
 Click "Okay" and wait a moment.
 If you entered all the right details, then your node will show up in the bottom list of nodes.

-If you know the details of another node, hit the green "+" again and fill out the form again.
+If you know the details of another node, hit the green "+" again and fill out the form.

 If you messed up something, you can hit "+" and select the node you want to edit, or just double-click its entry in the node list. **As of the latest version, you have to restart for these changes to take effect.**